 Serious brain injury can have long-term, debilitating consequences for the victim.
 If you or a loved one has suffered brain injury through someone else’s negligence, you may be entitled to recover compensation for your losses.
-Contact the personal injury attorneys at Hale & Monico in Chicago today to learn more about your legal options.
+Contact the personal injuries attorneys at Hale & Monico in Chicago today to learn more about your legal options.

 Why Choose Us?